As the year-end approaches, we wanted to provide you with some reminders regarding Form 1099 filing requirements:

 Form 1099 Reporting Requirements:

-In the course of your trade or business if you paid $600 or more for services to non-incorporated vendors (individuals, partnerships, LLPs and LLCs) for subcontracted or freelance services, professional fees and/or rent, you are required to issue them a Form 1099 by January 31st (February 15th if you are reporting payments in boxes 8 or 14).
-These forms need to be filed with the Internal Revenue Service and with state authorities by February 28th.
+In the course of your trade or business if you paid $600 or more for services to non-incorporated vendors (individuals, partnerships, LLPs and LLCs) for subcontracted or freelance services, professional fees and/or rent, you are required to issue them a Form 1099-MISC by January 31st.
+Starting with 2016 returns, forms with non-employee compensation in box 7 need to be filed with the Internal Revenue Service and state authorities by January 31st whether filed electronically or by paper.
 There are additional filing requirements if you paid dividends, interest and /or retirement benefits.

 Once the data is entered, this service will do the rest.
 The cost is $3.49 per form and the cost declines if filings are more than 50 forms.
 This is a very cost effective means to file your 1099s.